CAPTURE PROPERTIES

 This section gives you the possibility to configure which streams the capture device should listen to.

-• Sources shows a list of the streams that this capture device will listen to.
+• Sources - Shows a list of the streams that this capture device will listen to.
 WATCHOUT will use the first valid stream starting at the top of the list.

 • Trash can button lets you remove a specific stream.